EdS0ng/Ionic-YoutubeMusicPlayer/readme.md

 - You need to install the Android dependencies if you don't have it already.

-- The www folder can be dropped into the new ionic project directory to completely replace the existing www folder.
+- The config.xml, www, and resources folders can be dropped into the new ionic project directory to completely replace the existing folders.

 - You will need to install some cordova plugins.
   - Cordova InAppBrowser